Nature Accommodation & Eco Retreat on La Gomera

 Already on our first trip we agreed that air, temperature and vegetation in the north, we liked and enjoyed much better than the comparatively dry heat and barren landscape in the south, but this is of course a matter of taste.

-Since we have also come to the island to grow fruit and vegetables and plants of trees and flowers, a humid, wooded and more rainy environment was offered.
+Since we have also come to the island to grow fruits, vegetables and plants, a humid, wooded and more rainy environment was exact what we where looking for.

 You can get to the port either by bus (Titsa terminal at the airport) or by taxi and the journey time is about 25 minutes.

-The last ferry leaves at 19:00 (without guarantee, Season, Pandemic), so we recommend that you book the flight, that you have enough time (1 1/2 - 2 hours) to reach the last ferry at the latest.
+The last ferry leaves at 19:00 (without guarantee, Season check: directferries for the time schedule & prices), so we recommend to book your flight, that you have enough time (1 1/2 - 2 hours) to reach the last ferry at the latest.

 If you want to spend a relaxing holiday on the island and want to be mobile, you should rent a car with which you can easily explore and discover the island.

 The house is accessed from the main road via a private and hiking trail along rocks and through the forest.
-Since this is partly uneven and Scottish, it is not advisable to use a normal car to drive down the slope to the house (1.6 km).
+Since this road is partly uneven and Off-Grid, it is not advisable to use a normal car to drive down the slope to the house (1.6 km).

 The car can be parked at the top of the road and we will pick you up and bring you up, of course.
 (Which does not mean that we drive you up or bring you down all the time, except arrival and departure.
 We are an Eco Retreat and very appreciate guests which like to walk and enjoy themselves feel and become more into live day by day of their stay.